Priyanshi662/WanderStay/Readme.md

 </pre>

 ## Contributing:
-We appreciate contributions from the community to enhance Wanderlust Connect further.
+We appreciate contributions from the community to enhance Wander stay connect webapp further.
 To contribute to the project, please follow these steps:
 <pre>
 1. Fork the repository on GitHub.
 2. Create a new branch with a descriptive name.